Rabbi Matt Carl

 Cantor Sam Levine

-He was born in Jerusalem and raised in Toronto, Canada, spending a decade in the Monterey Bay area of California before moving to New York.
-He is a graduate of the H.L.
+Cantor Sam Levine has been EMJC’s Cantor since 2004.
+He was born in Jerusalem, raised in Toronto, Canada, and spent a decade in California’s Monterey Bay area before moving to New York.
+He graduated from H.L.
 Miller Cantorial School and the Seminary College of Jewish Music at the Jewish Theological Seminary of America.
 His musical interests are diverse: he is an aficionado of traditional Jewish liturgical music, plays in a Ladino ensemble, and has played in various folk-rock-country groups.
-He directs the EMJC Chorus and composes and arranges music for the synagogue as well as writing and recording original songs.
+He directs EMJC’s Chorus, composes and arranges music for the synagogue, and writes and records original songs.
+He is currently studying for rabbinical ordination at the

 Rabbi Emeritus Dr. Alvin Kass